-Flow cytometry is a technique to analyze the physical and functional characteristics of each cell within a suspension of cells.
-This method is used to determine the proportions of different cell subpopulations in a cell culture.
-It can also measure a large number of cells very quickly for the parameters of cell size and DNA content as well as the presence of specific surface, intracellular or intranuclear molecules.
-These molecules are detected with fluorescent probes and lasers.
+Flow cytometry is a technique allowing the analysis of the physical and functional characteristics of each cell contained in a cell suspension.
+Thus, it is possible to evaluate the proportions of different cell subpopulations present in a cell suspension at very high speed (several thousand cells per second).
+This technique allows precise and rapid measurement of parameters such as the size of the cells, their nature, their DNA content as well as the expression of surface or even intracellular molecules.
+These molecules are detected using fluorescent probes which are excited by lasers.

-Today, new generations of devices are equipped with up to 7 lasers that measure over 30 different variables.
-Some devices sort cells according to these parameters and isolate them into cell subpopulations for further analysis or culture so that their functions can be studied.
+Today, the new generations of devices have up to 7 lasers which make it possible to measure more than 40 different parameters.
+Some devices sort cells based on these parameters and isolate them into pure cell subpopulations for further analysis or to put them in culture to study their functions.

 Individual mandatory training is necessary to access our facility.
 The ARIA III cell sorter as well as the SONY SH800 are equipped with a negative pressure hood allowing the sorting of potentially infectious samples including human cells from healthy donors.